By Gerald Glover III

 As of the time this was written, the family remains clients of the Accelerator Practice at Suffolk Law.

-Gerald Glover III JD’15 is a graduate of Suffolk University Law School with a concentration in Legal Technology and Innovation.
-He is a Business Analyst at Exari in Boston.
+Gerald Glover III, JD’15, is a graduate of Suffolk University Law School with a concentration in Legal Technology and Innovation.
+He is a Client Experience Manager at Davis Wright Tremaine in Boston.
 For more information about Suffolk Law’s Accelerator to Practice program, visit suffolk.edu/accelerator.